naveens33/python_tutorials/Misc/QA.md

     * makedirs() creates all the intermediate directories if they don’t exist already
     * mkdir() can create a single sub-directory and it will throw an exception if intermediate directories that don’t exist are specified.
     * Note: removedirs() and rmdir() also works the same way i.e. os.rmdir() will not remove the intermediate directory where as os.removedirs() will remove the intermediate directories

+5. How can files be deleted in Python?

+    To delete a file in Python, you need to import the OS Module.
+After that, you need to use the os.remove() function.

+6. Deep Copy vs Shallow Copy

+   The difference between shallow and deep copying is only relevant for compound objects (objects that contain other objects, like lists or class instances):

+    * A shallow copy constructs a new compound object and then (to the extent possible) inserts references into it to the objects found in the original.
+    * A deep copy constructs a new compound object and then, recursively, inserts copies into it of the objects found in the original.